 I've spent a lot of time thinking and rethinking the beauty and the challenge of motivation.
 What keeps us going?
 What will make me get up again at 7am tomorrow morning to go back to the Blue Hole, dive again, possibly deal with more shallower-than-wished-for dives, and still come back the next day.

 I have had the privilege to work with a S-African sports psychologist by the name of Tim Goodenough, the author of a great book, 'In the Zone'.
+We spent some time really turning over the meaning freediving holds for me, and exploring this.

 My meaning with my freediving is easy, my deep love for the ocean never having been in doubt, but the other side of it... the competitive side holds demons for me, and I needed help.